-- Social Care funded placement Social Care provision - Interim respite placement as part of planned hospital discharge for extended period of rehabilitation - NHS provision - Reablement Social Care provision - Self-funded respite Care Home / resident provision - 6.7 If a resident has their own tenancy within a supported living environment, then this is considered as living within the community and therefore equipment provision will be funded via the Community Equipment Loan Service following an assessment by an appropriate professional. - 6.8 General equipment in extra care schemes which is available for many different residents to use must be funded by the Extra Care Housing Provider, or in consultation with the relevant Local Authority. - 7.0 Care Quality Commission (CQC) Guidance for Providers on Meeting the Regulations (updated 2022 and 2023). - 7.1 The CQC has issued guidance for providers (which in the context of this document means the Care Home) on meeting two groups of regulations: - Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (Part 3) - Care Quality Commission (Registration) Regulations 2009 (Part 4)

-- 7.2 Guidance for providers applies from 1 April 2015 and will replace in its entirety CQC's Guidance about Compliance: Essential standards of quality and safety and the 28 outcomes. - 7.3 Regulation 15: Premises and Equipment is included within the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (Part 3).

-The intention of this regulation is to make sure that the premises where care and treatment are delivered by the service provider must be:
+- Social Care funded placement Social Care provision - Interim respite placement as part of planned hospital discharge for extended period of rehabilitation - NHS provision - Reablement Social Care provision - Self-funded respite Care Home / resident provision - 6.7 If a resident has their own tenancy within a supported living environment, then this is considered as living within the community and therefore equipment provision will be funded via the Community Equipment Service following an assessment by an appropriate professional. - 6.8 General equipment in extra care schemes which is available for many different residents to use must be funded by the Extra Care Housing Provider, or in consultation with the relevant Local Authority. - 7.0 Care Quality Commission (CQC) Guidance for Providers on Meeting the Regulations (March 2015) Regulation 15: Premises and Equipment - 7.1 The CQC has issued guidance for providers (which in the context of this document means the Care Home) on meeting two groups of regulations: - Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (Part 3) - Care Quality Commission (Registration) Regulations 2009 (Part 4) - 7.2 Guidance for providers applies from 1 April 2015 and will replace in its entirety CQC's Guidance about Compliance: Essential standards of quality and safety and the 28 outcomes. - 7.3 Section 2 of the guidance: Fundamental Standards includes a section on Regulation 15: Premises and Equipment (page 55).
+The intention of this regulation is to make sure that the premises where care and treatment are delivered are clean, suitable for the intended purpose, maintained and where required, appropriately located, and that the equipment that is used to deliver care and treatment is clean, suitable for the intended purpose, maintained, stored securely and used properly.
+Regulation 15 states that all premises and equipment used by the service provider must be:

-- a) Clean - b) Secure - c) Suitable for the purpose for which they are being used - d) Properly used - e) Properly maintained - f) Appropriately located for the purpose for which they are being used - 7.4 The registered person must, in relation to such premises and equipment, maintain standards of hygiene (in accordance with local infection prevention and control guidance) appropriate for the purposes for which they are being used. - 7.5 All equipment must be used, stored, and maintained in line with manufacturers' instructions.
-It should only be used for its intended purpose and by the person for whom is it provided. - 7.6 Care home staff should be able to recognise when a resident's level of health, wellbeing, mobility, or functional ability reduces, indicating that they need a review of their equipment needs.
-This review must then be actioned. - 7.7 Reasonable adjustments must be made when providing equipment to meet the needs of people with disabilities, in line with requirements of the Equality Act 2010. - 7.8 Providers retain legal responsibility under these regulations when they delegate responsibility through contracts or legal agreements to a third party, independent suppliers, professionals, supply chains or contractors.
-They must therefore make sure that they meet the regulation, as responsibility for any shortfall rests with the provider. - 7.9 Where the person using the service owns the equipment needed to deliver their care and treatment, or the provider does not provide it, the provider should make every effort to make sure that it is clean, safe and suitable for use. - 7.10 It is recognised that the use of inappropriate or inadequate equipment, or the lack of provision, may be seen as a safeguarding concern, where it is degrading for the resident, it significantly disregards their needs, or causes inappropriate restraint (Care Quality Commission 2018).

-7.11 CQC must refuse registration if providers cannot satisfy the partners that they can and will continue to comply with this regulation.
+- a) Clean - b) Secure - c) Suitable for the purpose for which they are being used - d) Properly used - e) Properly maintained - f) Appropriately located for the purpose for which they are being used - 7.4 The registered person must, in relation to such premises and equipment, maintain standards of hygiene appropriate for the purposes for which they are being used. - 7.5 Providers retain legal responsibility under these regulations when they delegate responsibility through contracts or legal agreements to a third party, independent suppliers, professionals, supply chains or contractors.
+They must therefore make sure that they meet the regulation, as responsibility for any shortfall rests with the provider. - 7.6 Where the person using the service owns the equipment needed to deliver their care and treatment, or the provider does not provide it, the provider should make every effort to make sure that it is clean, safe and suitable for use. - 7.7 CQC will refuse registration if providers cannot satisfy that they can and will continue to comply with this regulation.